NUWC Division Newport department head wins Providence Business News award as leader in technical services industry

-Pat Eno, head of the Naval Undersea Warfare Center Division Newport Systems and Sonar Systems Department, recently won a Providence Business News 2022 Business Women Award in the technical services industry leader category.
+NEWPORT, R.I. – Pat Eno, head of the Naval Undersea Warfare Center (NUWC) Division Newport Sensors and Sonar Systems Department recently won a Providence Business News (PBN) 2022 Business Women Award in the technical services industry leader category.
+These annual awards recognize leading women in various business, government and nonprofit sectors and their work for their respective organizations.

+Eno, a resident of Middletown, Rhode Island, is responsible for technical leadership across the full spectrum of naval research, development, engineering, and acquisition to deliver state-of-the-art sensors and sonar systems for naval platforms, off-board sensors and unmanned systems.

+She has worked in the undersea warfare sensors and sonar and domain for 31 of her almost 38-year career at Division Newport and with the Naval Sea Systems Command (NAVSEA).
+In a previous assignment as the deputy for undersea warfare systems engineering for NAVSEA, Eno led technical safety efforts across the Navy.
+In a key role at Division Newport, she led the improvements to the information assurance/cybersecurity posture and the Division’s elite team of technical experts known as technical warrant holders.

 |Date Taken: